joergschultzelutter/mowas-pwb/README.md

 - supports alerts, updates and cancellation messages

 ## Installation
-- DAPNET and/or Telegrams access credentials are required.
+- DAPNET, Telegram and/or email account  access credentials are required.
 - For APRS tracking (``follow-the-ham`` option), a valid aprs.fi access key is required
 - Download the repo
 - Install the PIP packages along with their dependencies: